ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 ## Day 11: Sheep dumplings

-In the morning Baaggi went to buy a sheep because we had ran out of meat.
+In the morning Baagii went to buy a sheep because we had run out of meat.
 We wanted to check it out, so we went out back where Baagii had a sheep tied up by the car.

 He dragged it over to the back of the house, positioned it on its back, and with a relatively small knife tried to make an incision through its underbelly.
 But the knife wasn’t sharp enough so he called over Anuka’s mom who brought a bigger knife.
 He got through all the wool and made an incision without the sheep making a fuss.
 Then he maneuvered his hand through the sheep, at which point the sheep started to kick, and then with a mighty force he ripped his bloody hand out.
 He showed us later, during the dissection, that he had plucked a main artery that runs just below the sheep’s spinal cord.
 Without any fight, the sheep was dead within a minute.